KooroshRZ/CTF-Writeups/PicoCTF2022/Cryptography/Sequences/index.md

 Out[4]= 23654235486457205901623901
 ```

-Ok we found a way to automate the direction calculation of the coeffiecient of sequences\
+Ok we found a way to automate the direct calculation of the coefficient of sequences.\
-Now we need to find the `20000000` sequence from above generating functin with this command
+Now we need to find the 20000000 sequences from the above generating function with this command
 ```bash
 In[4]:= SeriesCoefficient[(-1 + 19*x + 340*x^2   - 8888*x^3)/(-1 + 21*x + 301*x^2 - 9549*x^3 + 55692*x^4), {x, 0, 20000000}]
 ```
 But this also needs a lot of RAM space and it failed again\
-So I continued my studies again and I found a solution to directly extract the function which calculates the `nth` sequence of the linear recurrance function\
+So I continued my studies again and I found a solution to directly extract the function which calculates the `nth` sequence of the linear recurrence function (`an`)\
-This function will produce the `nth` sequence directly without looping\
+This function will produce the nth sequence directly without looping. for example:
-for example
 ```
 T(n) = 2*T(n-1) + 1
 The direct function of n will be f(n) = 2**n - 1 (Easy Huh?!
 But how to extract this function)
 ```

-To olve these linear recurrance function you can study this [PDF](https://www.math.cmu.edu/~af1p/Teaching/Combinatorics/Slides/Generating-Functions.pdf)\
+To solve these linear recurrence functions you can study this [PDF](https://www.math.cmu.edu/~af1p/Teaching/Combinatorics/Slides/Generating-Functions.pdf)\
-But fortunately wolfram has automate linear recurrance function solving platform which will extract this function [automatically](https://www.wolframalpha.com/input?i=f%28n%29%3D55692*f%28n-4%29+-+9549*f%28n-3%29+++301*f%28n-2%29+++21*f%28n-1%29%2C+f%281%29%3D1%2C+f%282%29%3D2%2C+f%283%29%3D3%2C+f%284%29%3D4)\
+But fortunately, wolfram has automated linear recurrence function solving platform which will extract this function [automatically](https://www.wolframalpha.com/input?i=f%28n%29%3D55692*f%28n-4%29+-+9549*f%28n-3%29+++301*f%28n-2%29+++21*f%28n-1%29%2C+f%281%29%3D1%2C+f%282%29%3D2%2C+f%283%29%3D3%2C+f%284%29%3D4)\
-And here is the direct solution to out linear recurrance function
+And here is the direct solution to our linear recurrence function:
 ```
          (-20956*(-21)**n) + 2792335*2**(2*n + 3)*(3**n) - (22739409*13**n) + (2279277*17**n)
 f(n) =	______________________________________________________________________________________
 									              11639628
 ```

-And here is the refined function with direct solution:
+And here is the refined function with a direct solution:
 ```py
 import hashlib
 import sys